sail-sg/EditAnything/README.md

 # News

 2023/04/10 - We transfer the pretrained model into diffusers style, the pretrained model is auto loaded when using `sam2image_diffuser.py`.
+Now you can combine our pretrained model with different base models easily!

 2023/04/09 - We released a pretrained model of StableDiffusion based ControlNet that generate images conditioned by SAM segmentation.